It’s been great to learn more about the surrounding North Carolina Best Places to live smaller cities and towns.

 This area of South Carolina’s central Piedmont region is often referred to as “the Midlands.”

-In recent years, Columbia SC has become the center of the fastest growing metropolitan areas in SC.
+In recent years, Columbia has become the center of the fastest growing metropolitan areas in South Carolina.

 An increasingly diverse and dynamic social, cultural and economic hot spot in both South Carolina and North Carolina.